blobb999/PyCallInspector/README.md

 ---

 **Why this is perfect for your workflow:**
-When working within a large codebase, you need to pinpoint errors in seconds, extract only the minimal context, and paste it directly into an AI for debugging.
-With its marker-based filtering, flat function listing, and on-the-fly definition extraction, PyCallInspector delivers precisely that package—zero noise, zero complex configuration, and zero external dependencies.
+When working within a large codebase, you need to pinpoint errors in seconds, extract only the minimal context and paste it directly into an AI for debugging.
+With marker-based filtering, a flat function list and on-the-fly definition extraction, PyCallInspector gives you exactly what you need — no noise, no complex setup and no extra packages.

 ## Features